 - FTP, or sFTP.

-Connect EDI with your ERP, CRM, transportation management systems, or e-commerce.
+Connect EDI With Your ERP, CRM, TMS, or e-Commerce

 To ensure complete automation of your logistic processes, we integrate your EDI process with almost any business system in the market such as: